Megalopolis (film): Plot

 In an alternate United States, New Rome is dominated by an elite group of patrician families.
 Although the Roman elite profess to live by a strict moral code, patricians decadently enjoy forbidden pleasures while ordinary Romans live in poverty.

-Patrician architect Cesar Catilina is one of New Rome's leading lights.
+Patrician architect Cesar Catilina is one of New Rome's leading figures.
 Cesar wins the Nobel Prize for inventing the revolutionary building material Megalon.
 In addition, he can secretly stop time.
 Despite Cesar's worldly success, he has fallen into alcoholism.
 Years earlier, his wife disappeared, and District Attorney Franklyn Cicero prosecuted him for murdering her.
-Although Cesar was acquitted, he remains crushed by guilt, believing his wife committed suicide because he was too focused on his work.
+Although Cesar was acquitted, he remains crushed by guilt, believing his wife took her own life because he was too focused on his work.
 Cesar pines for his wife, prompting his jealous mistress, TV presenter Wow Platinum, to leave him.

 At a televised event, Cesar and now-Mayor Cicero offer different visions for the city's future.
 Cesar proposes using Megalon to build "Megalopolis", a utopian urbanist community, while Cicero argues that a casino will provide immediate tax revenue.
 Cesar meets Cicero's well-read but purposeless daughter Julia.
 Earlier, she watched Cesar stop time while a building was being demolished but was still able to move.
 Initially, they dislike each other, but Cesar impresses Julia with his vision for Megalopolis, explaining that New Rome needs a grand artistic vision to free itself from its political inertia and unlock its full potential.
 Later, when Cesar cannot stop time as he once could, Julia encourages him to do so for her.
 They discover they can stop time when together, and the two become lovers.

 Wow marries Cesar's uncle Hamilton Crassus III, the world's richest man.
 Although Crassus likes his nephew, his mind and health are in decline, and he is easily manipulated by individuals like his other nephew, Clodio Pulcher, who wants to inherit the Crassus bank.
 Crassus and Wow throw a decadent wedding reception.
 The headliner is teenage pop star Vesta Sweetwater, who appeals to New Rome's puritanical sensibilities by promising to remain chaste until marriage.
-To neutralize Cesar, Pulcher leaks a paparazzi video of Cesar having sex with Vesta, prompting Cicero to condemn Cesar in a speech drawn from the real-life Catilinarian orations.
+To neutralize Cesar, Pulcher leaks a paparazzi video of Cesar having sex with Vesta, prompting Cicero to condemn Cesar.
 Although Cicero arrests Cesar for statutory rape, Julia exonerates Cesar by discovering that Vesta faked her age and is actually in her twenties.